docpad-archive/documentation/core/events.html.md

 ### `generateBefore`
 Called just before we start generating your website.
 Partnered with the `generateAfter` event.

+Options:
+- `reset` whether or not this is a partial (`false`) or full regeneration (`true`)
+- `server` deprecated, use `getServer()` API method instead

 ### `parseBefore`
-Called just before we start to parse all the files.
+Called just before we start to load and parse all the files.
 Partnered with the `parseAfter` event.

+Options:
+- `collection` the collection we are working with

 ### `parseAfter`
-Called just after we've finished parsing all the files.
+Called just after we've finished loading and parsing all the files.
 Partnered with the `parseBefore` event.

+Options:
+- `collection` the collection we are working with

 ### `conextualizeBefore`
 Called just before we start to contextualize all the files.
 Partnered with the `contextualizeAfter` event.
 Contextualizing is the process of adding layouts and awareness of other documents to our document.

+Options:
+- `collection` the collection we are working with
+- `templateData` deprecated, use `extendTemplateData` event instead

 ### `contextualizeAfter`
 Called just after we've finished contextualize all the files.
 Partnered with the `conextualizeBefore` event.
 Contextualizing is the process of adding layouts and awareness of other documents to our document.

+Options:
+- `collection` the collection we are working with
+- `templateData` deprecated, use `extendTemplateData` event instead